skulltech/py-blockchain/WRITEUP.md

 Blockchain is a favorite buzzword among tech news-sites now-a-days.
 It seems like everybody is trying to use the word just to sound smart, even if they have have no idea how it works.
 I got interested in it too naturally, especially with the ever-continuous rise of price of Bitcoin and Ethereum, also startups starting to make clever things using Blockchain, it demands some attention from tech guys like me.
 So I decided to give it a shot.

+## The Challenge

+After reading the original paper by Satoshi Nakamoto (whoever may him be!), I got fascinated how simple but powerful the idea of Bitcoin/Blockchain is.
+The only other time I got feeling similar to this is when I watched [this video by Computerphile](https://www.youtube.com/watch?v=MijmeoH9LT4) on Unicode, Character encodings, and UTF-8.
+Anyway, leaving that aside, being amazed at the brilliant simplicity of the basic concept behind Blockchain, I took up a challenge myself, I would make a blockchain implementation, using just this paper as the blockchain-related resource.
+The implementation may turn out to be simple, but it has to be complete.
+And also, I would ofcourse allow myself to look-up about general programming stuffs, just not anything specifically about Blockchain or Bitcoin.

+Below in this write-up, I will document the way I did it.
+The writeup closely follows my actions and thought process in the order they originally appeared, but of course it doesn't follow it exactly, as that would confuse the hell out of anyone, including myself!
+This writeup can be interpreted as a tutorial or introduction to blockchain, or maybe a lesson in how a developer thinks when he writes a program, it's upto you!

 The first thing I did was read the paper on Bitcoin by Satoshi Nakamoto, and that itself made me understand the genius of this technology.
 In a very simple and clever way, blockchain solves the double-spending problem of Internet currencies, eliminating any need for third-parties like banks or mints.
 I may be getting ahead now, so without diving headfirst into this, let me first clear up a few things.